Wirecloud/wirecloud/docs/source/devel.rst

 If the number and quality of your contributions are high, we will be very happy to give you write access to the main repository no matter your sex, race, religion or favourite ice cream flavour.
-Traditionally EzWeb development has not be very open but we are here to change that direction with your help.
+Traditionally Wirecloud development has not be very open but we are here to change that direction with your help.